imu93/sRNAseq-nf/README.md

 // ROOT should be the path of the project def ROOT = "${projectDir}"

+// Note: users can replace "${projectDir}" by "/path/of/the/project"

 params {
   // GENERAL INPUTS
   reads       = "${ROOT}/example/fastq/*.fastq.gz"  // path to input FASTQ files